tytydraco/yessleep/out/Confessions_of_a_Night_Watchman.md

 And I did, me and David were partnered into a patrol “stick”, learned early on that he was ex-Bundeswehr, from West Germany at the time.
 Even showed me a picture of his American fiancé Patricia.
 David König was an average looking man, dark haired, handsome, obviously well built considering that he volunteered to join the Bundeswehr instead of being conscripted in.
 We got along pretty well, we were typically assigned the morning to evening shift, meaning we’d be able to go and get a drink together at night.
 Of course the man would always complain about the piss water we were served, but at $1 for a pint, we were quite happy.

 My friend would never make it to his own wedding in November.

+Honestly they’re probably not even reading this, it’s been so long no one is probably even keeping track anymore, I’ll finish writing the second part tomorrow.
+My hands are tired, everything feels so hard to do now a days.